skydoves/Balloon/README.md

     .build();
 ```

-### Create using kotlin dsl
+### Create using Kotlin DSL
-This is how to create `Balloon` instance using kotlin dsl.
+We can create an instance of the Balloon using the Kotlin DSL.

 ```kotlin
 val balloon = createBalloon(context) {